librenms/librenms/doc/Extensions/Syslog.md

 Ancient versions of rsyslog may require different syntax.

-If your rsyslog server is recieving messages relayed by another syslog server, you may try replacing '%fromhost%' with '%hostname%', since fromhost is the host the message was received from, not the host that generated the message.
-The fromhost property is preferred as it can help with devices that send incorrect hostnames in syslog messages.
+If your rsyslog server is recieving messages relayed by another syslog server, you may try replacing `%fromhost%` with `%hostname%`, since `fromhost` is the host the message was received from, not the host that generated the message.
+The `fromhost` property is preferred as it avoids problems caused by devices sending incorrect hostnames in syslog messages.

-Add the following to your LibreNMS config.php file to enable the Syslog extension:
+Add the following to your LibreNMS `config.php` file to enable the Syslog extension:

 ```ssh
 $config['enable_syslog'] = 1;